dmoisset/s5/character/classes/wizard.md

 ### Magic Hack

 At 2nd level you learn a Magic Hack.
-You get an additional magic hack at 6th level, and 10th level.
-You get two additional magic hacks at 14th and 18th level.
+You get an additional magic hack at 6th level, and another at 9th level.
+You get two additional magic hacks at 14th level and an additional two at 17th level.

 Some Magic Hacks affect the attributes of a spell; you can only use one of those per spell cast.